lschmittalves/Phonebook/README.md

 # Phonebook
-Simple phonebook shell in python
+Simple phonebook shell in python with persistent data

 ## Instructions